iamtwoot/python-projects/README.md

 ### 📌 Quiz Game

-A simple console quiz game where you answer either True or False.
-The list of questions is fixed, but it can be expanded using an API, such as Trivia DB, which is where these questions were sourced from.
+Console-based quiz game where you answer either True or False.
+The list of questions is fixed and sourced from an Trivia DB API.

+- Data handling and parsing
+- Expandable question system

 [Open](quiz_game/)